 Tropical weather in the Atlantic is slamming the Caribbean and may strike Southeast US next

-Hurricane Humberto has intensified into a major Category 3 hurricane in the Atlantic while a disturbance dubbed Potential Tropical Cyclone Nine is striking the Caribbean and taking aim a the Southeast United States.

-Dangerous tropical weather brewed Friday in the Atlantic Ocean with Humberto intensifying into a major Category 3 hurricane and a system forecasters dubbed “Potential Tropical Cyclone Nine” striking the Caribbean and taking aim at the Southeast United States.
+MIAMI (AP) — Dangerous tropical weather brewed Saturday in the Atlantic Ocean with Humberto intensifying into a powerful Category 4 hurricane and a weather system taking aim at the Southeast U.S.

-Hurricane Humberto had maximum sustained winds of 115 mph (185 kph), the Miami-based National Hurricane Center said in an advisory.
-Humberto was expected to keep strengthening over the next several days and churned Friday afternoon about 430 miles (690 kilometers) northeast of the northern Leeward Islands.
+Hurricane Humberto had maximum sustained winds of 145 mph (230 kph) Saturday, according to the Miami-based National Hurricane Center’s latest advisory.
+The storm was located about 375 miles (605 kilometers) northeast of the northern Leeward Islands.
+It was moving west at 6 mph (9 kph).

 Humberto could produce life-threatening surf and rip currents for the northern Leeward Islands, the Virgin Islands, Puerto Rico and Bermuda over the weekend, forecasters said.

-Meanwhile, a tropical storm warning associated with Potential Tropical Cyclone Nine was issued for the Central Bahamas.
-The center of the tropical disturbance was about 55 miles (90 kilometers) north-northwest of the eastern tip of Cuba, forecasters said.
-It had top winds of 35 mph (55 kph).
-A tropical storm watch was issued for portions of the northwestern Bahamas.

-The hurricane center said the potential cyclone was likely to become a tropical depression — the next name in the alphabet would be Imelda — on Saturday.
-By Sunday, it could be a tropical storm.
+Meanwhile, a weather system likely to develop into a tropical storm over the weekend was threatening parts of the Bahamas and Cuba with heavy rainfall and flash flooding.
+Parts of the Bahamas were under a tropical storm warning on Saturday.

-The forecast put the system on track to approach the Southeast U.S. over the weekend and into early next week.
+That same system was on track to approach the Southeast U.S. early next week.
+Gradual strengthening into a tropical storm is expected by Sunday; forecasters said it would become a hurricane by late Monday.

 South Carolina Gov. Henry McMaster declared a state of emergency over the storm Friday evening saying while there was uncertainty, the state needed to prepare.
 The declaration allows state emergency officials to begin coordination with local and federal governments and assures people will be eligible for federal aid.